lukso-network/docs/docs/networks/testnet/running-a-node.md

 :::info

-The Testnet of LUKSO has not started, and the LUKSO CLI is in active development.
-If you look forward to running a validator node for LUKSO, please wait for the official release announcement.
 If you want to become a genesis validator on mainnet, prepare your validator keys and deposit LYXe using our [Validator Deposit Launchpad](https://deposit.mainnet.lukso.network).

 :::